Microsoft unveils an 85-inch Surface Hub 2S collaborative display

 The company claims the Surface Hub 2S will have "tablet class precision" on its large screens, each of which will feature a resolution beyond 4K.
 With its sleek stand, you'll be able to move it between different meeting rooms with ease.
 It also features a 4K camera for clear video chats, as well as an eight-element microphone array to capture every voice in the room.
 And if you need absolute portability, there's a $1,400 battery accessory that'll let you work unplugged for a few hours (perfect for when you get kicked out of a meeting room).

 During a media demonstration in New York City, Microsoft showed off how the Surface Hub 2S can deal with a four-person video chat, as well as collaborate with nearby Surface laptops using its digital whiteboard.
-Everything looks more fluid than other collaborative displays I've seen, but of course, the real test will be to see how it works in an actual office environment.
+It's also clear that Microsoft's investment in screen technology has paid off: the Hub 2S looks sharp and vibrant, and colors pop off the screen.
+Overall, it looks more fluid than other collaborative displays I've seen, but of course, the real test will be to see how it works in an actual office environment.